pranavvadd/Apollo-API-IRS-Scraper/README.md

-# IRS Scraper Backend — Version 2
+# IRS Scraper — Version 2 using Apollo.io's API

-An automated Python script that uses the Apollo API to programmatically retrieve contact information for IRS-credentialed tax professionals.
-The script sends structured API requests, parses JSON responses, and exports cleaned contact data (first name, last name, email, phone) into a CSV file for easy access and analysis.
+An interactive Python web app that uses the Apollo API to programmatically retrieve contact information for IRS-credentialed tax professionals.
+This tool allows users to enter search filters (such as city, state, job title, and company domain), fetch results using the Apollo API, and export the cleaned contact data into a CSV file.

 ---

-## What Version 2 Is Designed To Do
+## What Version 2 Does

-Version 2 is designed to programmatically retrieve IRS-related contact information via the Apollo API.
-While the code successfully queries the API and processes responses, available data is limited due to API access restrictions encountered during development.

-- Sends POST requests to the Apollo API contacts search endpoint with pagination support.
+- Sends POST requests to the Apollo API’s people search endpoint with pagination and filter support.
-- Extracts key contact fields: First Name, Last Name, Email, and Phone Number.
+- Extracts contact information: First Name, Last Name, Email, Phone, Company, Title, and LinkedIn.
-- Saves the retrieved contact information into `contacts.csv`.
-- Opens the CSV file automatically upon completion for user convenience.
+- Displays results in an interactive UI built with Streamlit.
+- Allows users to download search results as a CSV file.

 ---

-## Development Journey and Challenges
+## Development Journey

-Initially, I built a Selenium-based web scraper to collect data directly from the IRS Registered Tax Return Preparers Online (RPO) directory.
-This allowed dynamic interaction with the website’s search filters and pagination.

-However, scraping emails and phone numbers separately from the site proved technically challenging due to the dispersed nature of contact details and complex page navigation.
+The project began with a Selenium-based IRS RPO directory scraper.
+However, due to the complexity of extracting emails and phone numbers from the site, the project pivoted to the Apollo API.

-To address these challenges, I pivoted to using the Apollo API to retrieve structured contact data programmatically.
-While this simplified data handling, I encountered API access limitations and restrictions that constrained the volume of retrievable data despite extensive testing with varying page numbers and filters.
+Using the Apollo API allowed structured data access and cleaner logic, though it introduced limitations in the volume and types of accessible data due to API plan restrictions.
+To make the experience user-friendly and accessible, the project was transitioned into a web app with a clean UI using Streamlit.

 ---

-## Technical Debugging and Hurdles
+## Technical Features

-During development, I implemented status code checks to verify successful API responses and added handling for cases where no contacts were returned, ensuring graceful failure and clear messaging.

-I experimented with refining query parameters by both narrowing and broadening search categories in an effort to retrieve more comprehensive data.
-Despite these efforts, the API consistently returned limited or no contact data due to access restrictions.

-Recognizing these limitations, I am revisiting the Selenium-based scraper, which has greater potential for accessing foundational contact information directly from the IRS site.
-Although this API-driven approach is a valuable learning experience, I view this project as ongoing and plan to further develop and integrate both methods in the future.
+- Modular code split between a backend (`main.py`) and a UI (`ui.py`).
+- API key management:
+  - Users can manually enter their Apollo API key once through the UI.
+  - The key is stored securely in `st.session_state` for the duration of the session.
+- Error handling for invalid keys or failed requests.
+- Search filters include:
+  - City and State
+  - Job Titles (comma-separated)
+  - Company Domains (comma-separated)
+  - Number of Pages and People per Page

 ---

-## Next Steps and Future Work

-To continue providing valuable data to users, I plan to revisit and refine the Selenium scraper to reliably extract first and last names from the RPO directory.
-This dataset will serve as a foundation for users to manually supplement missing emails and phone numbers.

-Additionally, I intend to develop a lightweight user interface using Flask for the backend and a simple frontend framework.
-This UI will allow users to interactively search, view, and enrich scraped data in a user-friendly environment.

-## Future Enhancements
+## Deployment Plan

-- I plan to explore enhancing API pagination handling to retrieve larger datasets.
-- Future work could include adding robust error handling and retry logic for API rate limits and failures.
-- I aim to integrate the Selenium scraper to provide foundational name data where API access is limited.
-- The development of a Flask backend connected to a frontend UI (potentially React with JSX or vanilla JS) is a possibility to enable interactive user data exploration and manual augmentation of contact information.
-- Expanding data export formats (Excel, JSON) and filtering options may also be added.
+This project will be deployed publicly using **Streamlit Community Cloud**, making it accessible to any user with an Apollo API key.
+Users will:

+1. Visit the hosted app link.
+2. Enter their API key directly into the interface.
+3. Enter search filters.
+4. View, filter, and download results.

+This approach removes the need for manual setup or local execution, enabling broader and easier access.

 ---

 ## Tech Stack

-- Language: Python 3.11
+- **Language**: Python 3.11
-- Libraries: `requests`, `pandas`
+- **Libraries**: `requests`, `pandas`, `streamlit`
-- API: Apollo Contacts Search API
+- **API**: Apollo People Search API
-- (Planned) Backend UI: Flask
-- (Planned) Frontend UI: TBD (could be React with JSX, vanilla JavaScript, or other frameworks)
+- **UI**: Streamlit Web App

 ---

+## Limitations

+- Apollo API access is subject to your API plan (must be paid otherwise no data will be retrieved).
+- Some searches may return limited or no results depending on your query filters and API rate limits.

+---

+## Future Plans

+- Have an option for the user to interact with a "free scraper" (one that doesn't need a paid API key), I can use my Selenium version for that
+- Add caching to reduce repeated API calls.
+- Support for saving session history.
+- Basic data visualizations (location heatmap, job title distribution).
+- Pagination controls in UI to load results dynamically.

+---

-## Getting Started
+## Getting Started Locally

-To set up and run the project:
+To run the project on your local machine:

 ```bash
 # 1. Clone the repository